Higher homotopy excision and Blakers-Massey theorems for structured ring spectra: Introduction

 In this paper we establish the structured ring spectra analogs of Goodwillie's widely exploited and powerful cubical diagram results \cite{Goodwillie_calc2} for spaces.
 These cubical diagram results are a key ingredient in the authors' homotopic descent results \cite{Ching_Harper} on a structured ring spectra analog of Quillen-Sullivan theory \cite{Quillen_rational, Sullivan_MIT_notes, Sullivan_genetics}.
 They also establish an important part of the foundations for the theory of Goodwillie calculus in the context of structured ring spectra; see, for instance, Arone and Ching \cite{Arone_Ching}, Bauer, Johnson, and McCarthy \cite{Bauer_Johnson_McCarthy}, Ching \cite{Ching_duality}, Harper and Hess \cite[1.14]{Harper_Hess}, Kuhn \cite{Kuhn_survey}, and Pereira \cite{Pereira_general_context, Pereira_spectral_operad}.
 For example, it follows from our results that the identity functor on a category of structured ring spectra is analytic in the sense of Goodwillie \cite{Goodwillie_calc2}.

-\begin{assumption} From now on in this paper, we assume that $\capR$ is any commutative ring spectrum; i.e., we assume that $\capR$ is any commutative monoid object in the category $(\Spectra,\tensor_S,S)$ of symmetric spectra \cite{Hovey_Shipley_Smith, Schwede_book_project}.
+\begin{assumption} From now on in this paper, we assume that $\capR$ is any commutative ring spectrum; i.e., we assume that $\capR$ is any commutative monoid object in the category $(\Spectra,\tensor_S,S)$ of symmetric spectra \cite{Hovey_Shipley_Smith, Schwede_book_project}; here, the tensor product $\tensor_S$ denotes the usual smash product \cite[2.2.3]{Hovey_Shipley_Smith} of symmetric spectra.
 We work mostly in the category of $\capR$-modules which we denote by $\ModR$. \end{assumption}

-\begin{rem} Our results apply to many different types of algebraic structures on spectra including (i) associative ring spectra, which we simply call ring spectra, (ii) commutative ring spectra, (iii) all of the $E_n$ ring spectra for $1\leq n\leq \infty$ that interpolate between these two extremes of non-commutativity and commutativity.
+\begin{rem} Our results apply to many different types of algebraic structures on spectra including (i) associative ring spectra, which we simply call ring spectra, (ii) commutative ring spectra, and (iii) all of the $E_n$ ring spectra for $1\leq n\leq \infty$ that interpolate between these two extremes of non-commutativity and commutativity.
 These structures, and many others, are examples of algebras over operads.
 We therefore work in the following general context: throughout this paper, $\capO$ is an operad in the category of $\capR$-modules (unless otherwise stated), $\AlgO$ is the category of $\capO$-algebras, and $\LtO$ is the category of left $\capO$-modules.

 While $\capO$-algebras are the main objects of interest for most readers, our results also apply in the more general case of left modules over the operad $\capO$; that generalization will be needed elsewhere. \end{rem}